thelowlypeon/thelowlypeon.github.io/_projects/fitarchive.md

 #### Support

+FIT Archive will read any FIT _activity_ file.
+Reading course or workout files are expected in a future release.

+Many services refer to FIT files as "Original".
+For example, to export your original FIT file from Garmin connect, click the gear icon and select "Export Original".
+If you want a FIT file to play with, try this [cycling activity](https://github.com/thelowlypeon/purefit/blob/83624f350801fac0c75275e265a0bc2ae5b657ac/Tests/PureFITTests/Fixtures/cyclingActivityFromGarmin.fit).

 Having trouble with the app, or want to see something different?
 [Reach out](mailto:fitarchive@petercompernolle.com) and let me know!

 #### Privacy